Government of New York City: History

+In February 1965 Constance Baker Motley was elected as Borough president of Manhattan.
+She was the first woman and third African-American to hold the office of Borough president.

 On March 22, 1989, the Supreme Court of the United States, in Board of Estimate of City of New York v.
 Morris (489 U.S. 688) unanimously declared the New York City Board of Estimate, which had no parallel anywhere else in the United States, unconstitutional.
 The ruling was made on the grounds that Brooklyn, the city's most populous borough, with a population of 2.2 million at the time, had the same representation on the board as Staten Island, the city's least populous borough, with 350,000 residents.
 Therefore, the Board of Estimate was a violation of the Fourteenth Amendment's Equal Protection Clause pursuant to the high court's 1964 "one man, one vote" decision.
 In response to the Supreme Court's decision, the New York City Charter Revision Commission drew up changes to the municipal government, which were approved by 55% to 45% in a citywide referendum on election day, November 1989.
 A month later, the changes were approved by the United States Department of Justice.

 The offices of the borough presidents have been retained with greatly reduced power.
 The borough budgets became the responsibility of the mayor and City Council.
 Borough presidents currently have a relatively small discretionary budget for projects within their boroughs.
 The last significant power of the borough presidents, to appoint members of the New York City Board of Education, was abolished when the Board of Education became the Department of Education on June 30, 2002.

 Current borough presidents

-The current borough presidents were either elected or re-elected in the most recent election in 2021:
+The current borough presidents were either elected or re-elected in the most recent election in 2025: